-- The fact that Warrumbungle Shire Council is a sparsely populated rural local government area (LGA) with a large transport infrastructure network and no corresponding economies of scale. - An ageing but stable population. - Cost shifting by other levels of government. - Difficulties recruiting and retaining staff in a competitive market. - Revenue constraints such as rate pegging. - Council's reliance on grant funding. - Possible extension to freezing of Federal Assistance Grants (FAGS) by the Commonwealth.
+- The fact that Warrumbungle Shire Council is a sparsely populated rural local government area (LGA) with a large transport infrastructure network and no corresponding economies of scale; - An ageing but stable population; - Cost shifting by other levels of government; - · Difficulties recruiting and retaining staff in a competitive market; - Revenue constraints such as rate pegging; and - · Council's reliance on grant funding. - Possible extension to freezing of Federal Assistance Grants (FAGS) by the Commonwealth.

-It is under these constraints and considerations that the 2018/19 Operational Plan and 2018/19 - 2021/22 Delivery Programs have both been prepared.
+It is under these constraints and considerations that the 2018/19 Operational Plan (budget) and 2018/19 -2021/22 Delivery Programs have both been prepared.

-Operational Plan and Delivery Program Highlights
+Budget and Delivery Program Highlights

-Features of Council's Operational Plan and Delivery Program include:
+Features of Council's Budget and Delivery Program include:

-- An unrestricted cash budget deficit of \$597,3k in the 2018/19 financial year. - A combined unrestricted cash deficit of \$7.2m over the four years of the Delivery Program, with Council's cash at bank decreasing by \$246k over the four (4) years. - An accrual surplus of \$3.1m in 2018/19 due to the receipt of \$1.2m Roads to Recovery grant monies delayed from 2017/18, expected increases in Rates & Annual Charges and User Charges & Fees. - An ambitious capital program over the four years of \$46.79m.
+- An unrestricted cash budget deficit of \$597.3k in the 2018/19 financial year; - A combined unrestricted cash deficit of \$7.2m over the four years of the Delivery Program, and Council's cash at bank will decrease by \$279k over the four years; - An accrual surplus of \$3.6m in 2018/19 due to the receipt of \$1.2m R2R grant monies delayed from 2017/18, expected increases in Rates & annual charges and User charges & Fees; - An ambitious capital program over the four years of \$46.79m;

-Despite the continuing challenges that Council faces, Council's four (4) year Delivery Program seeks to achieve the following:
+Despite the continuing challenges that Council faces, Council's four year Delivery Program seeks to achieve the following:

-- Continued progress on Sewage Treatment Plant upgrades in Coonabarabran, Dunedoo and Coolah (\$3.7m). - Resealing of approximately 106 km of sealed roads (\$1.3m). - Re-sheeting of approximately 205 km of unsealed roads (\$5.8m). - Completion of approximately 47.8km of Reseals, pavement re-construction, pavement widening, shoulder widening and Rest Area construction at a cost of \$6.5m on Regional Roads. - Completion of approximately 16.9km of pavement re-construction at a cost of \$1.9m on local roads. - Sewer Mains relining worth \$578k. - Construction and rehabilitation of Water Reservoirs and Treatment Plants (\$785k). - Operating Plant replacement of \$7.3m. - Refurbishment of Mendooran Hall, Coonabarabran Sport and Recreation Centre and Binnaway Halls (\$555k). - Construction and rehabilitation of footpaths within towns across the Shire (\$470k). - Rehabilitation of existing kerb and guttering within towns across the Shire (\$289k). - Construction and rehabilitation of flood and drainage assets at a cost of \$538k. - Renewals and improvements to local ovals, parks and swimming pools (\$1.9m).
+- Continued progress on Sewage Treatment Plant upgrade in Coonabarabran, Dunedoo and Coolah (\$3.7m) - Resealing of approximately 106 km of sealed roads (\$1.3m); - Re-sheeting of approximately 205 km of unsealed roads (\$5.8m); - Completion of approximately 47.8km of Reseals, pavement re-construction, pavement widening and shoulder widening at a cost of \$6.5 m on Regional Roads; - Completion of approximately 16.9km of pavement re-construction at a cost of \$1.9m on local roads; - Sewer Mains relining worth \$578k - Construction and rehabilitation of Water reservoirs and treatment plants (\$785k); - Operating Plant replacement of \$7.3m; - Refurbishment of Mendooran Halls, Coonabarabran Sport and Binnaway Halls (\$635k); - Construction and rehabilitation of footpaths within towns across the Shire (\$470k); - Rehabilitation of existing K&G within towns across the Shire (\$289k); - Construction and rehabilitation of flood & drainage assets at a cost of \$538k; - Renewals & Improvements to local ovals, parks and swimming pools (\$1.9m);